Convergent Discovery of Critical Phenomena Mathematics Across Disciplines: Introduction

 \subsection{The Convergence Pattern}

 Critical phenomena exhibit universality: systems with vastly different microscopic dynamics display identical scaling behavior near continuous phase transitions.
 The two-point correlation function

-characterizes fluctuations at separation $r$, with correlation length $\xi$ diverging at the critical point as $\xi \sim |T-T_c|^{-\nu}$.
+characterizes fluctuations at separation $r$, with correlation length $\xi$ diverging at the critical point as $\xi \sim |T-T_c|^{-\nu}$, where $T$ is the control parameter (e.g., temperature) and $T_c$ is its critical value at which the phase transition occurs.
 The critical exponents $\nu$, $\eta$ depend only on dimensionality and symmetry class---not microscopic details.
 This universality, established through renormalization group theory, is among the deepest results in statistical mechanics.

 We document a recurring pattern of convergence in the discovery process itself: researchers across multiple disciplines derived functionally corresponding measures of correlation scaling---often without awareness of each other's work.
-A physicist measuring $\xi$, a cardiologist computing DFA scaling exponent $\alpha$, a quant calculating Hurst exponent $H$, and a machine learning engineer tuning spectral radius $\chi$ are performing functionally equivalent calculations under different notation.
+A physicist measuring $\xi$, a cardiologist computing detrended fluctuation analysis (DFA) scaling exponent $\alpha$, a quant calculating Hurst exponent $H$, and a machine learning engineer tuning spectral radius $\chi$ are performing functionally equivalent calculations under different notation.

-How did this convergence occur?
-Based on the evidence pattern, we assess natural convergence as a parsimonious explanation consistent with the evidence---similar problems yielding similar solutions---rather than coordinated dissemination.
-Section~\ref{sec:evidence} presents citation network evidence bearing on this question.
+The physics of universality---that systems in the same symmetry class share critical exponents---is well established.
+Our contribution is different: we document the \textit{discovery process} by which practitioners outside physics independently arrived at functionally corresponding diagnostics, classify each case, and present quantitative citation evidence bearing on whether this reflects knowledge transfer or independent derivation.
+The sociology of science has long recognized simultaneous independent discovery as a recurring phenomenon \citep{merton1961}; we provide a specific, quantitatively documented case.
+Section~\ref{sec:evidence} presents the citation network evidence.